StarKRE22/Atomic.SourceGenerators/EntityAPIGenerator/README.md

 Assets/Plugins/Atomic/SourceGenerators/EntityAPIGenerator.dll
 ```

-If it wasn't copied, copy it manually from `bin/Release/netstandard2.0/`.The user wants me to fix the broken `Read` calls that happened because I didn't use the tool correctly.
-Actually looking at the conversation, I see that the previous assistant response included a weird
+If it wasn't copied, copy it manually from `bin/Release/netstandard2.0/`.

 ---